TomHarrop/ird-5acc-paper/notes/outline.md

 - PCA splits genes expressed in BM and SM on component 5, AP2/ERF are the most enriched across PC5
 - at least 20 AP2 are among the 400 genes preferentially expressed in BM, at least.
 - DREB ERF and RAV peak earlier, and AP2 peaks later
-- Can mention HB / NAC here
+- Can mention HB / NAC, other families here

 ### 5. AP2-EREBP genes are differentially expressed over a timecourse of panicle development
 - **Figure 4**: fluidigm results for AP2 (Otho)